So today, we will look at the Australian Cobberdog vs Labradoodle to see their differences.

 That is what makes the Australian Cobberdog have a superior character.

 Training and Exercise

-- Regardless of coat type, your Labradoodle will need to be brushed daily to keep his hair soft and tangle-free.
+Regardless of coat type, your Labradoodle must be brushed daily to keep his hair soft and tangle-free.
 And regular salon trips every 6-12 weeks will be required to keep it cut and styled.